codingcheats/codingcheats/README.md

 ## Hi there  👋

 <img src="Banner Small.png"/>
-I am a 15 year old boy with a goal to help and inspire people to learn to code, I love building useful web applications.
+I am a young student with a goal to help and inspire people to learn to code, I love building useful web applications.
 I love to contribute to this amazing developer community by sharing my knowledge and resources with other people.
 I have even worked as a freelancer on platform called Fiverr.
 If you have any queries, Im open to all DM's on Instagram.

 <br /><br />